HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 This topic explains the use of the Content Source REST API to create a Content Source.
 This can later be used to crawl the content source in your HCL DX instance and will contain the items that you can find by using search queries.

-All API endpoints can be accessed via a swagger UI that is available at the following URL: `/dx/api/search/v2/explorer`.
+You can access all API endpoints through a Swagger UI available at the following URL: `/dx/api/search/v2/explorer`.

 ## Authenticating as a search administrator